JamallM1/Code-201-Reading-notes/Class2.md

 - Each script starts on a new line
 - the ; tells JS when the step is complete
 - Variables are used to store info used in the script

+ **Loops**

+- a sequence of instructions that is continually repeated until a certain condition is met